 Information must be available when it’s needed.
 The opposite of availability is destruction.

-These controls are used to manage the organization’s information security efforts and to address the people part of security.
+These controls are used to manage the organization’s information security and compliance efforts and to address the people part of security.
 These types of controls include things like policies, standards, procedures, and training.
-These are not exciting, but are absolutely critical to good information security management.
+These are not exciting, but are absolutely critical to good information security and compliance management.

 Typically the controls that you can touch.
 These controls are designed to manage physical access to information and include things like door locks, alarm systems, and camera surveillance.
 It really doesn’t matter how good your antivirus software is if someone can easily steal your server.